greyhats13/ols_platform/README.md

-# OL Shop
+# Online Shop Platform

-Welcome to the OL Shop repository!
+Welcome to the Online Shop repository!
 This project is a personal endeavor aimed at creating an online shopping platform with a microservices architecture.
 Please note that this project is still under development and may undergo significant changes.

 The repository is organized into two main directories: `infrastructure` and `services`.